MariiaGeenko/moje_kolo_test/README.md

-this solution contains several options for implementation
+This solution contains several options for implementation

-Dependencies and database configured for the task
+dependencies and database configured for the task

 local database operation via sqlite is implemented